masolimano/maneage/README.md

  - **Gnuastro**: GNU Astronomy Utilities (Gnuastro) is currently a dependency of the pipeline which will be built and used.
 The main reason for this is to demonstrate how critically important it is to version your software.
-If you do want to use Gnuastro in your pipeline, be sure to un-comment the `onlyversion` option in `reproduce/config/gnuastro/gnuastro.conf` file and set it to your version of Gnuastro.
-This will force you to keep the pipeline in match with the version of Gnuastro you are using all the time and also allow commits to be exactly reproducible also (for example if you update to a new version of Gnuastro during your research project).
 If you will be using Gnuastro, you can also remove the "marks" (comments) put in the relevant files of the list below to make them more readable.

    - Delete marked part(s) in `configure`.
    - Delete marked parts in `reproduce/src/make/initialize.mk`.